 Wearing the same colours, in their place came Club Polideportivo Almería, who held Barcelona to a 0-0 draw in a cup game in 1999.

 The final attempt at launching a local club in 1989, has, toca madera, worked out.
-El Almería Club de Fútbol, renamed La Unión Deportiva Almería in 2001 just when Polideportivo we out of business, notched up six seasons in the Primera before the big drop in 2015.
+El Almería Club de Fútbol, renamed La Unión Deportiva Almería in 2001 just when Polideportivo went out of business, notched up six seasons in the Primera before the big drop in 2015.

 A taxi (+34 950 22 22 22) should cost around €15.